JuliaText/WordTokenizers.jl/README.md

   (To me it seems like a weird historical thing that NLTK has 2 successive variation on improving the Penn tokenizer, but for now I am matching it and having both.
 See [[NLTK#2005]](https://github.com/nltk/nltk/issues/2005))

+- **Tweet Tokenizer:** (`tweet_tokenizer`) NLTK's casual tokenizer for that is solely designed for tweets.
+Apart from twitter specific, this tokenizer has good handling for emoticons, and other web aspects like support for HTML Entities.
+This closely matches NLTK's `nltk.tokenize.TweetTokenizer`

 # Sentence Splitters
 We currently only have one sentence splitter.